Rostemelov/Zeiss-Fresher-Bootcamp/Book Review/ArtOfReadableCode.md

 ---
 ### Introduction
 - The aesthetics of code focuses on how the code appears on the screen.
-- Programmers spend more time *looking at code* than writing code.
+- Programmers spend more time **looking at code** than **writing code**.
 - Therefore, it is necessary that the programmer reading the code doesn't get frustrated or confused because of how the code looks.
-- Good sourfce code should be "easy on the eyes", like a well-designed magazine.
+- Good source code should be "easy on the eyes", like a well-designed magazine.

 ---
 #### Principles